 - Complete an interview with two aerospace physiologists

 - Possess good swimming ability and meet specific physical requirements for flight.
+For details, request a medical recruiter contact you.

 You may also be expected to meet certain preferred requirements: